TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-salfailedtomountvhd.md

 # Error SalFailedToMountVhd

 <!--issueDescription-->
-We have identified that your backup operation failed because the MARS agent is not able to mount the metadata VHD (stored in scratch space)
+We have identified that your backup operation failed because the MARS agent is not able to mount the metadata VHD (stored in scratch space).
 <!--/issueDescription-->

 ## **Recommended Steps**